oatanasova/oatanasova/README.md

 &nbsp;

 My name is Ogi and I'm new here...
-I mean in the world of Software Development
+I mean in the world of Software Development.

-- 🔭 I’m currently working on ... building myselfe
+Generally, I work in the field of ITSM - process onboarding, end-to-end governance, SIPs & CIMs.
+I've learned and applied Lean Six Sigma and adopted Agile methodologies..
+There's probably more, but I'm not very good writing under pressure 🤭

 - 🌱 I’m currently learning ...
 JavaScript in SoftUni & ServiceNow Data Foundations

-- 🤔 I’m looking for help with ... anything, really
-- ⚡ Fun fact: ... when the code won't code, I crochet plush toys and pretty bags
+- ⚡ Fun fact: ... when the code won't code, I crochet plush toys and pretty bags 😲

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>